fejzo9/fitness-microservices/README.md

 The system is organized as a set of microservices for fitness domain management.
 Each service has its own PostgreSQL database and runs as an independent Spring Boot application.

 Architecture includes:
+- `auth-service` – user and role management (authentication).
+- `notification-service` – user notification management.
-- `user-service` – user, role, notification, and goal management.
+- `user-service` – fitness goals and trainer-client relationships.
 - `nutrition-service` – meal tracking and nutrition progress monitoring.
 - `workout-service` – workout plans, exercises, and completed workout tracking.